pandas map() Function – Examples

 3. Handling NaN by using na_action param

 The na_action param is used to handle NaN values.
-The default option for this argument is None, using which the NaN values are passed to the mapping function and may result in incorrect.
+The default option for this argument is None, using which the NaN values are passed to the mapping function which may result in incorrect.
 You can also use ‘ignore’, where no action is performed.

 # Let's add the currently to the Fee